mr2527/pop_OS-win10-KVM-setup/README.md

 3. Check for drivers.

 This is a no-brainer.
-Just check to see if there's a driver that may be causing wonky compatability issues.
+Just check to see if there's a driver that may be causing wonky compatibility issues.
 This fixed some problems I had.

 4. For larger problems such as the Audio / SSD problems.